From {\tt Ferminet} to PINN. Connections between neural network-based algorithms for high-dimensional Schr\"odinger Hamiltonian: Introduction

 There is a tremendous effort within the mathematics and computer science communities to address several open questions related to convergence, approximability, efficient high-dimensional optimizers, etc., in Scientific Machine Learning, including PINN-like techniques.

 Independently of the development of PINN-like methods by the mathematics, engineering, computer science, and statistics communities, significant practical progress has been achieved in quantum chemistry and quantum physics in the development of neural network-based Variational Monte Carlo (VMC) and Diffusion Monte Carlo (DMC) methods.
 This has enabled the calculation of the electronic structure of molecules larger than those usually considered with traditional computational methods.
 This approach corresponds mathematically to the approximation of the lowest eigenvalues (energies) of high-dimensional Schr\"odinger operators.
-Several corresponding libraries have been developed, such as {\tt Ferminet} by DeepMind$/$Google \cite{ferminet,fermi2} or {\tt Paulinet} (\cite{paulinet}) following {\it et al.} \cite{fermi2,carleo1,carleo2,vmc1}.
+Following the construction of Neural Quantum States (NQS) \cite{carleo1,carleo2}, several corresponding libraries have been developed, such as {\tt Ferminet} by DeepMind$/$Google \cite{ferminet,fermi2} or {\tt Paulinet} (\cite{paulinet}).